rachcorp/blog/src/content/blog/cloud-ransomware-defense-recovery.md

 What started as a "technical issue" turned into Britain's costliest retail cyberattack ever.
 The final bill?
 A staggering $400 million and counting.

 The attackers behind this chaos?
 A group called Scattered Spider, known for their social engineering skills.
-They didn't hack their way through firewalls—they simply talked their way into M&S's systems by tricking employees at a third-party contractor.
+They didn't hack their way through firewalls, they simply talked their way into M&S's systems by tricking employees at a third-party contractor.

 This isn't just another scary headline.
 It's a wake-up call for every business using cloud services.
 The same tactics that brought down one of Britain's most trusted retailers could target your company next.

 But here's the good news: most of these attacks are preventable.
-M&S's nightmare offers clear lessons on what works—and what doesn't—when protecting cloud infrastructure from ransomware.
+M&S's nightmare offers clear lessons on what works and what doesn't; when protecting cloud infrastructure from ransomware.

 ## Why Cloud Attacks Hit Harder Than Ever